HoucemZaier/To-Do-List-with-JavaScript/README.md

-J'ai créé récemment une application To-Do List interactive à l'aide d'HTML, CSS, et JavaScript.
-Ce projet m'a aidé à approfondir mon expérience de manipulation du DOM et stockage local des données avec localStorage pour la persistance des données.
+I recently created an interactive To-Do List application using HTML, CSS, and JavaScript.
+This project helped me deepen my experience in DOM manipulation and local data storage with localStorage for data persistence.

-Caractéristiques :
+Features:

-✅ Ajouter, modifier et supprimer des tâches
+✅ Add, edit, and delete tasks

-✅ Marquer les tâches comme complétées
+✅ Mark tasks as completed

-✅ Sauvegarde automatique dans le navigateur
+✅ Automatic saving in the browser

-✅ Interface utilisateur intuitive et simple
+✅ Intuitive and simple user interface

-Ce petit projet est une démonstration de la puissance de JavaScript pour créer des applications web fonctionnelles et réactives.
+This small project is a demonstration of the power of JavaScript to create functional and responsive web applications.

 ![Capture d'écran 2025-04-17 213313](https://github.com/user-attachments/assets/5cf4b330-1ea9-4db0-928d-cff91113d9d2)
 ![Capture d'écran 2025-04-17 212306](https://github.com/user-attachments/assets/54c6f430-23a0-47c6-857e-950f03ab779e)